sahithyandev/s2/src/content/docs/methods-of-mathematics/statistics/08-estimators.md

 ### Unbiasedness

 If a statistic $e$ is used as an estimator for population parameter $\theta$ and $E(e) = θ$, then it is said to be an unbiased estimator of $\theta$.

-## Types
-### Point estimator

-A statistics which can be used to get a single number as the result.
-The estimated value can be considered as the most plausible value of a parameter.

-### Interval estimator

-A statistics which can give an upper limit and a lower limit calculation based on the point estimator.
-A pair of values calculated as the upper and the lower limits for a population parameter.

 ## Accuracy